couchbase/java-dcp-client/README.md

             .build();
     ```

-### System events
+### System Events

-Since 0.7.0 release, the client implements notification service, which allows to react on events, which are not tied
+Since the 0.7.0 release, the client implements a notification service, which allows you to react on events, which are
-directly to protocol and data transmission, such as connection errors, or notification about stream completion when the
+not tied directly to protocol and data transmission.
+For example, connection errors, or notifications about stream
-end sequence number wasn't set to infinity.
-The following example subscribes handler to system events to find out when
+completion when the end sequence number wasn't set to infinity.
+The following example subscribes a handler to system
-partition 42 has done with data transmission:
+events to find out when partition 42 is done with data transmission:

 ``` java
 client.systemEventHandler(new SystemEventHandler() {